h2non/dployr/README.md

 ## About

-**Dployr** is a Ruby utility that simplifies cloud management and deployment across different providers
+**Dployr** is a Ruby utility that **simplifies cloud management and deployment** across different providers

-You can setup your project cloud infraestructure from a simple configuration file which support built-in rich features
+You can setup all your project cloud infraestructure from a simple configuration file and deploy it into multiple clouds easily

+Aditionally, it provides full control and low-level cloud configuration to define multiple deployment stages which covers full infraestructure workflow, such as instances creation, network configuration, provisioning, testing and halting

-Dployr provides a featured [command-line interface](#command-line-interface) and [programmatic API](#programmatic-api)
+It provides a featured [command-line interface](#command-line-interface) and [programmatic API](#programmatic-api)

 ## Installation